microsoft/aitour-get-started-with-fabric/lab/README.md

    - **Email**: +++@lab.CloudPortalCredential(User1).Username+++
    - **Password**: +++@lab.CloudPortalCredential(User1).Password+++
 3. Complete the sign up process to create a new account.
 4. After signing in to Teams, select **OK** when prompted to stay signed in to all your apps and then select **Done** to complete.
+Wait until the process finishes and the **Start trial** option appears.
-5. Choose **Activate / Explore / Unlock Trial** and when prompted allow Teams to be the default app for chats and calls select **Continue**.
+5. Choose **Start Trial** and when prompted allow Teams to be the default app for chats and calls select **Continue**.
+If the process fails, please click the Retry button until it succeeds.

 ## Exercises in this lab